YaleArchivesSpace/SubjectsAgentsCleanUp/Reports/README.md

 * How many records have at least one Name Form with a URI in Authority ID?
 * Which records have a name form with a URI in Authority ID?
 * How many name forms have associated dates of name use?
 If > 0 , which ones?
-* How many name forms have data in fields other than primary part of name?
+* How many name forms have data in name fields other than primary part of name?
 If > 0 , which ones?
 * Which agents are only linked to records from a single repository?
 Run this for each repository.
 * Which agents are only linked to BRBL accessions?
 * How many records have associated dates of existence?